NahomBefekadu/Dendron/vault/data-structures.stacks.md

 Real life situation of a stack is a line at a grocery store, where the first in line is checked out, and new comers are last in.

-Below we can see that we can create a stack from a linked list.
+Below we can see that we can create a stack from a linked list, but we can also create a stack from an array as well.

 ```javascript
 const LinkedList = require("./LinkedList");